 The easiest way to navigate KL is via the light rail network, which seamlessly and efficiently connects the city end-to-end.

-For a free ride around town, hop on one of the pink Go KL buses, which provide a frequent and reliable service across various ‘high-demand’ commercial, education and tourist hubs.
-Onboard Wi-Fi is even included!
+For a free ride around town, hop on one of the pink Go KL buses.
+They provide a frequent and reliable service across various ‘high-demand’ commercial, education and tourist hubs.
+There’s even free Wi-Fi on board!

-Taxis are also cheap and plentiful, but be careful with the red (budget) taxis as they sometimes refuse metered trips and will negotiate a flat fee to take you to your destination.
-The blue (executive) taxis are slightly more expensive but all lawfully abide by the metered fare.
-Beware though: road traffic in KL can be horrendous, especially during peak hour.
+Taxis are cheap and plentiful, but be careful with the red (budget) taxis as they sometimes refuse metered trips and will negotiate a flat fee to take you to your destination.
+The blue (executive) taxis are slightly more expensive, but they lawfully abide by the metered fare.

 Do you have any tips for top things to see and do in Kuala Lumpur?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock